jase231/compareHypotheses/README.md

 ## Output Format

 The program generates a ROOT file containing:
-- A copy of the primary tree
+- A copy of the primary tree with unmatched entries removed
 - New branch with matched secondary combos' χ²/NDF values
-- Unmatched combos receive a placeholder value of 1.851e6

 ## Matching Criteria

 Two matching modes are available: